Sureshpatil4348/Fxlabs.ai_Back_end/REARCHITECTING.md

     ```
     - Note: `bar_time` is epoch milliseconds (ms) using broker server time.

+Broadcast-All Notes (v2 only)
+- Indicators and market summaries are broadcast to all v2 clients for the baseline coverage; no `data_types:["indicators"]` is needed.
+- Ticks are pushed for all baseline symbols; OHLC boundary updates fire for all baseline timeframes.
+- Clients can still send `subscribe`/`unsubscribe`, but server behavior in v2 does not require them for receiving baseline data.

 - Unsubscribe and keepalive
   - Unsubscribe a single symbol×timeframe:
     ```json